DNA testing after fertility treatmentsDNA testing and surrogacy

 DNA tests after fertility treatments

-More and more people are turning to IVF and surrogacy in a bid to have the family they have always dreamed of.
-While these advances in science have given the gift of parenthood to large numbers of people who are unable to conceive naturally, they have also brought with them potential doubts over both the paternity and maternity of the resulting baby.
+More and more people are turning to IVF and surrogacy in a bid to have the family of which they have always dreamed.
+While these advances in science have given the gift of parenthood to large numbers of people who are unable to conceive naturally, they have also brought with them potential doubts over both the paternity and/or maternity of the resulting baby.

-Although mistakes and mix-ups are extremely rare, DNA testing is a way of establishing the identity of a child’s biological mother and father for certain.
+Although mistakes and mix-ups are extremely rare, DNA testing is a way of establishing the identity of a child’s biological mother and father with certainty.

 DNA testing and surrogacy